Automotive Industry Overview

-4. Smartphone purchases of automotive parts and accessories will increase by 27.6% in 2019
+4. Smartphone purchases of automotive parts and accessories will amount to $13 billion by 2020

 The US auto market is becoming more digital.
 Analysts predict that over $7.4 billion worth of car parts and accessories will be sold using mobile phones in 2019.
 The figure reported in 2018 was just $5.8 billion.
 By 2022, smartphone sales are projected to hit the $13-billion mark.

-5. Amazon will sell $8 billion worth of OEM replacement parts and car care products in 2019
+5. Amazon would have sold $8 billion worth of OEM replacement parts and car care products before 2020 arrives

 Automotive Industry Revenue Numbers